 Organize.
 Rearrange your life so you can dream new dreams.
 Clear out your minds agenda and invite your heart to show you its dreams for your life.
 Then build your decisions for how to use your resources (time, energy, talent, money, etc.) around pursuing those dreams so you can focus on what’s important without being sidetracked by what’s urgent.
 Set specific and measurable goals to help you move closer to fulfilling those dreams.
 Check your progress regularly, and make whatever adjustments you need to make to keep your life organized well.

-Now that you know my 6 steps on how to spring clean and clear your own heart, you might already feel lightened and cheered on some level.
+Now that you have these six steps on how to spring clean and clear your own heart, you might already feel lightened and cheered on some level.
 Dusting our home and heart will eventually feel as though we can fly forward with the sun and the birds.
 As the first tree and flower buds, we are eager to greet whatever awaits us in the new season and we are able to feel with our whole being that spring has sprung!